open-resources/physics_bank/content/public/003.Vectors/Coordinate System and Vector Components/Delivery Man/delivery_man.md

 ## Part 4

-If they return directly from the restaurant to the post office, what is the x component of their displacement vector on the return trip?
+If the delivery person returns from the restaurant to the post office, what is the **x component** of their displacement vector on this return trip?

 ### Answer Section